Pyhtää in a nutshell

 About 63% of the residents of the municipality are employed in the service sector and about 27% of employment provide timber and construction industry.
 Agriculture and forestry employ 10% of the population.
 Many residents of Pyhtää commute to work in the nearby town of Kotka.

-The twin municipalities of Pyhtää are Haljala and Vihula in Estonia as well as Nacka in Sweden.
+The twin municipalities of Pyhtää are Haljala in Estonia as well as Nacka in Sweden.